Dino Prižmić

 Dino Prižmić (born 5 August 2005) is a Croatian professional tennis player.
-He has a career-high ATP singles ranking of No. 115, achieved on 22 September 2025.
-He is currently the No. 3 singles player from Croatia.
+He has a career-high ATP singles ranking of world No. 70 achieved on 8 June 2026 and a doubles ranking of No. 1,444 reached on 16 January 2023.
+He is currently the No. 2 singles player from Croatia.

-Prižmić won the boys' singles title at the 2023 French Open.
+Prižmić has won three singles titles on the ATP Challenger Tour.
+He represents Croatia at the Davis Cup.

-Career

-Juniors
+Junior career

 Prižmić reached two finals in the European Junior Championships, the first in 2019 in the under 14s and then in 2022 in the under 18s, but lost both of them.

-During his career on the ITF Junior Circuit, Prižmić achieved a career-high ranking of No. 8 on 2 January 2023.
-His best junior result was winning the boys' singles title at the 2023 French Open, where he defeated Juan Carlos Prado Ángelo in the final.
+He won the boys' singles title at the 2023 French Open, defeating eighth seed Juan Carlos Prado Ángelo in the final.

+He had good results on the ITF junior circuit, maintaining a 91–27 singles win-loss record, and reached an ITF junior combined ranking of world No. 8 on 2 January 2023.

+Professional career

 2022: ATP debut

 In April 2022, Prižmić reached his first ITF final at a clay-court tournament in Dubrovnik, Croatia, where he lost to Gergely Madarász in straight sets.

-Prižmić made his ATP debut in the singles draw of the 2022 Croatia Open Umag as a wildcard where he lost to Bernabé Zapata Miralles in the first round by retirement.
+Prižmić made his ATP debut in the singles draw of the 2022 Croatia Open Umag as a wildcard, where he lost to Bernabé Zapata Miralles in the first round by retirement.